aodhanlutetiae/bikecounter/README.md

 ## TRACKER

-Once you've installed a Python virtual environment, the bytetracks file that sets the parameters on the tracker can be found (on a mac) at:
+Once you've installed a Python virtual environment, the bytetracks file that is part of the Ultralytics library and that sets the parameters on the tracker can be found (on a mac) at:

 <your_virtual_env>/lib/python3.10/site-packages/ultralytics/cfg/trackers/bytetrack.yaml